-If you’re the parent of young adults, you may be wondering if the kids are ever going to make it on their own.
+If you’re the parent of young adults, you may be wondering if your kids are ever going to make it on their own.

-Younger adults’ difficulty finding steady work and accumulating savings is also the result of longer-term economic trends.
+Younger adults’ economic difficulties are also a reflection of long-term economic trends.
 More jobs today require advanced skills.
-Fewer high-paying factory jobs are available for workers who have only a high school diploma, The Wall Street Journal writes.
+Fewer high-paying factory jobs are available for workers who have only a high school diploma.

-It’s important to consider whether your support is really good for the kids.
-By helping them financially you may be subtly signaling that you don’t trust them to be capable of caring for themselves.
+Despite the economic headwinds, these young adults still must become independent.
+And by helping them financially, you may be subtly signaling that you don’t trust that they are capable of caring for themselves.

 1. Set boundaries gently but firmly

-Tell them that you’ll be there for them as you gradually shift more and more of the weight for their financial responsibilities to them.
-Ask them to help identify nonfinancial ways you can be supportive and then commit to the ones you can, in the place of money.
+Tell them that you’ll be there for them as they take on more of their financial responsibilities.
+Ask them to help identify non-financial ways you can be supportive, and then commit to the ones you can, in the place of money.

-2. Make a plan to end help, with dates
+2. Make a plan to stop helping, with dates

-This is a big change and it could be tough on all of you.
+This is a big change, and it could be tough on all of you.
 Tell the kids what they can and can’t expect from you.
-Make a road map for this journey, with milestones — goals and the dates for achieving them.
+Make a road map for this journey, with goals and dates for achieving them.

-If possible, include your kids in setting these goals and in discussing how to reach them.
+If possible, include your kids in setting these goals and discuss how to reach them.
 Involving them respects and supports their independence.
 It also may give you important information about what’s realistic for them to achieve and when.

 Of course not all kids will be able to respect their parents’ need to pull back.
-Some won’t be able to participate in this planning with you.
+Some won’t be willing to participate in this planning with you.

 One way of defusing the difficulties may be to get help from someone who’s neutral, a nonprofit financial counselor.
-NFCC counseling is free or low-cost.
-Counselors can act as “an independent third party, helping to peacefully and reasonably facilitate the transition to independence,” Cunningham says.
+Help from the NFCC (National Federation for Credit Counseling) is free or low-cost.
+Counselors can act as an independent third party to facilitate the transition to independence.

 3. Help them create a budget

+Teach adult kids the basics of finance if they don’t already have a good grasp.
 One practical way to do this is to create a budget together.
 Try not to make it overly complicated.
-(See: “6 Secrets to Easy Budgets.”)
+(See: “8 Secrets to Building a Budget That Works.“)

-Foss advises clients to budget 50 percent of their income for needs, 30 percent for wants and put 20 percent in savings.
+You might use one of the free online budgeting sites like Mint or PowerWallet.
+Here’s a good rule of thumb for budgeting: Earmark 50 percent of income for needs, 30 percent for wants and put 20 percent in savings.

 4. Pull back gradually

-Foss suggests that parents take 12 to 24 months to get their children on their own two feet financially, starting by removing support for smaller expenses first.
+Don’t cut off your kids suddenly or in one drastic step.
+Take 12 to 24 months to help them get on their feet financially.
+Start by removing support for smaller expenses.
 For example, you could tell them that for the first six months, you’ll pay for their cellphone plan, but after that, it’s up to them.

-She advises easing them into the real world by continuing to help with student loans longest — for about 18 months — while they get used to assuming other responsibilities and get some success under their belts.
+Continue helping with student loans the longest — for about 18 months — while your grown kids get used to assuming other responsibilities and get some success under their belts.